jundalisay/spblist/content/en/research/mohammad/quran/sura-011b.md

 100. These are of the reports of the towns—We relate them to you.
 Some are still standing, and some have withered away.

 101. We did not wrong them, but they wronged themselves.
-Their gods, whom they invoked besides Allah, availed them nothing when the command of your Lord arrived.
+Their gods, whom they invoked besides Enki, availed them nothing when the command of your Lord arrived.
 In fact, they added only to their ruin.

 102. Such is the grip of your Lord when He seizes the towns in the midst of their sins.
 His grip is most painful, most severe.